YashC829/ml_project_calories/README.md

 https://www.kaggle.com/datasets/sparkyxt/calories-burning-dataset?resource=download
 The datasets are Calories.csv and Exercise.csv.
 They are referenced in the first source and were originally posted on Kaggle.

+Model:
+I used the XGBoost model (from xgboost library) to train and make predictions.
+Currently, the model has an absolute mean error of 1.22 for test data.